-Cloves and cinnamon – you may think of them as Christmassy spices – they are traditionally added to the braised cabbage as it’s very often served for Christmas.
+Cloves and cinnamon – you may think of them as Christmassy spices but they are traditionally added to the braised cabbage as it’s very often served for Christmas.
 They pair perfectly with all the flavors.
-I’m cooking the cinnamon stalk with the cabbage but the cloves only with the onion at the beginning – the reason for this is that they give enough flavor but are easier to take out – I don’t like to search for them in a whole pot of cabbage.
+I’m cooking the cinnamon stalk with the cabbage but the cloves only with the onion at the beginning – the reason for this is that they give enough flavor but are easier to take out – I don’t like to search for them in a whole pot of braised cabbage.

-What you could also add: I perfected this recipe thorough the years and I really think it’s perfect but you could also add other ingredients to the cabbage that are quite commonly added to German braised red cabbage like:
+What you could also add: I perfected this recipe through the years and I really think it’s perfect but you could also add other ingredients to the cabbage that are quite commonly added to German braised red cabbage like: